moryama171/fullstack2020-part4/README.md

 This is my submission for the Full Stack Open [Course](https://fullstackopen.com/en) 2020, part 4.

 This is the server for a blog list web application.
+Check out the [front end](https://github.com/moryama171/fullstack2020/tree/master/part5).

-The application will allow users to save information about interesting blogs they have stumbled across on the internet.
+The application allows users to save information about interesting blogs they have stumbled across on the internet.

 Check out the application.
 [COMING SOON]